dheerajshenoy/IMGV/README.md

     - Add sessions to the open session menu as they are created in app.
     - Close and clear the notes editor once the session is closed.
     - Read binary image data from the standard input (piped input).
-    - Fix the bug where spawning a new instance of imgv would freeze due to stdin
+    - Fix: bug where spawning a new instance of imgv would freeze due to stdin
     - Add pixel analyser as member function of ImageWidget
     - Clicking after pix analysis mode stops the color picking mode with the last pixel color clicked staying intact.
-    - Fixed bug in filter tag when switching tag filter
+    - Fix: bug in filter tag when switching tag filter

 - 14 Aug 2024
     - Minimap